SFMVideos/SFM/README.md

 - Knowledge of .dmx files.

 ### [Content Developer]
-The job of a content developer is to add mobile characters and audio to the project.
+The job of a Content Developer is to add mobile characters and audio to the project.

 Requirments:
 - Knowledge of how the Steam Workshop for SFM works.
 - Knowledge of file arrangment.
-- Knowledge of audio files *(.mp3, .wav, ect.)*
+- Knowledge of audio files *(mp3, wav, ect.)*

 ### [Quality Assurance]
-The job of a quality assurance member is to report bugs and enhancements in the issues tab.
+The job of a Quality Assurance member is to report bugs and enhancements in the issues tab.

 Requirments:
 - Knowledge of GitHub and GitHub Windows.